Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Acknowledgments

 \section{Acknowledgments}

-This study would not have been possible without the support of Lou Boyd, who has conscientiously managed the automatic telescopes at Fairborn.
+This study would not have been possible without the support of Lou Boyd, who has conscientiously managed the automatic telescopes at Fairborn Observatory.
 We are indebted to Drs.
-Yael Naze, Gregor Rauw, Andrzej Pigulski, and Mr. Piotr Kolaczek-Szymanski for sending us additional TESS light curve extractions and for many suggestions that improved the manuscript.
+Yael Naze, Gregor Rauw, Andrzej Pigulski, and Mr. Piotr Kolaczek-Szymanski for sending us satellite light curve extractions of \gc~and for many suggestions that improved the manuscript.
 We are also grateful to Drs.
-Raimundo Oliveira de Lopes and Christian Motch for insightful readings of the draft.
-Our hearty thanks go to Dr. Hilary Becker for her Latin translation.
+Raimundo Oliveira de Lopes and Christian Motch for comments on the draft.
+It is a pleasure to acknowledge an anonymous referee's calling our attention to an important error in an earlier version of the manuscript and for many insightful suggestions.
 GWH acknowledges long-term support from NASA, NSF, Tennessee State University, and the State of Tennessee through its Centers of Excellence Program.